 If you know of a relevant reference for BRL 44408 maleate, please let us know.

 Keywords: BRL 44408 maleate, BRL 44408 maleate supplier, Selective, alpha2A-adrenoceptor, a2a-adrenoceptor, a2a-Adrenergic, a2a-adrenergic, antagonists, Receptors, BRL44408, maleate, GlaxoSmithKline, GSK, Adrenergic, Alpha-2, 1133, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for BRL 44408 maleate include:

 Backman et al (2013) Alpha-2 adrenergic stimulation triggers Achilles tenocyte hypercellularity: Comparison between two model systems.
 Scand J Med Sci Sports 23 687 PMID: 22292987

 Do you know of a great paper that uses BRL 44408 maleate from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
 Be the first to review BRL 44408 maleate and earn rewards!

 $50/€35/£30/$50CAN/¥300 Yuan/¥5000 Yen for first to review with an image